NIAI LK-4: Development

-Designed by Anatolii Georgievich Bedunkovich, an Engineer Colonel, the LK-4 was really five aircraft in one, for use in research projects and for training in aircraft of different configurations.
+Designed by Anatolii Georgievich Bedunkovich, an Engineer Colonel, the LK-4 was really four aircraft in one, for use in research projects and for training in aircraft of different configurations.
 The wooden airframe was covered in plywood on the forward fuselage and leading edges of the wings, the rest being covered in fabric.
 The LK-4 was simple to make and used the standard propeller and instruments from the U-2 (oochebnyy – trainer).
 Testing began early in 1934, with a recommendation being given for production of the aircraft, which never materialised, despite the aircraft's success in several light aircraft competitions from 1934 to 1936.